Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models: Results

 We proceed with the experimental assessment of several representative state-of-the-art Instruction Tuning Large Visual Language Models, following the protocol outlined in $\textup{\benchname}$.
-Specifically, we evaluate BLIP2 (with FlanT5xl LLM) \cite{li2023blip}, InstructBLIP (with Vicuna7B v1.1, Vicuna13B v1.1 and FlanT5xl LLMs) \cite{instructblip}, MiniGPT4 (with Vicuna7B v0 and Vicuna 13B v0 LLMs) \cite{zhu2023minigpt}, and LlaVa v1.5 7B (with llama 2 LLM) \cite{liu2023visual, touvron2023llama}.
-We outline and analyze the outcomes across the three evaluation tasks in $\textup{\benchname}$: Object Recognition, Inter-object Relationship Understanding, and Object Counting.
+Specifically, we evaluate BLIP-2 (with FlanT5xl LLM) \citep{li2023blip}, InstructBLIP (with Vicuna-7B v1.1, Vicuna-13B v1.1 and FlanT5xl LLMs) \citep{instructblip}, MiniGPT-4 (with Vicuna-7B v0 and Vicuna-13B v0 LLMs) \citep{zhu2023minigpt}, LLaVA-1.5 (with Vicuna-7B v1.5 LLM) \citep{liu2023visual}, xGen-MM (with Phi-3 Mini 3.8B LLM) \citep{blip3}, Kosmos-2 (with MAGNETO LLM) \citep{kosmos2}, InternLM-XComposer2-VL (with InternLM-7B LLM) \citep{internlmxcomposer2}, and Qwen-VL-Chat (with Qwen-7B LLM) \citep{Qwen-VL}.
+Following, We outline and analyze the results across the three evaluation tasks in $\textup{\benchname}$.